Parth2031/Chrome-Extension/README.md

 2. Open Google Chrome and go to chrome://extensions
 3. Enable Developer mode in top right corner
 4. Click on load unpacked
-5. Select the downloaded repository folder
+5. Select the downloaded repository folder.

 # Screenshots :-